Get the latest on what Lions are doing - Locally and Nationally.

-South Perth Lions Big Band 25 May 2018It's time to kick up your heels and shake your tail feathers!
-Come and join the South Perth Lions Big Band on Friday 25 May under our wonderful musical director Phil Hatton.
-Listen and dance to the magical sound of the full big band with our great singers Carl Reid, Cathy Mueller and Catherine Carey!
+South Perth Lions Big Band Friday 23rd NovemberIt's time to kick up your heels and shake your tail feathers!
+Come and join the South Perth Lions Big Band on Friday 23 November under our awesome musical director Phil Hatton.
+Listen and dance to the magical sound of the full big band with our great singers!

 You'll find us at the South Perth Community Centre, corner of Sandgate St and South Terrace, South Perth.
 BYO food, drink & glasses.